 T-lymphocyte cell cultures."

 Despite this amazing research and its follow-up since 2005, an FDA-approved drug is still years away.
 First, researchers would have to identify and isolate the exact active HIV-inhibiting component or components in propolis.
-With at least 300 and possibly as many as a
+With at least 300 and possibly as many as a thousand components in propolis, isolation isn't easy or quick.
+Researchers would also need to solve the issue of batch variability.
+The challenge of batch variability arises because bees collect propolis from different trees in diverse regions of the world!

 However, even as the gears of medical research grind onward, everyday consumers can already reap the benefits of this wonder substance powerful enough to kill HIV in lab tests.
 Propolis has become much more widely available in recent years -- in lozenges, sprays, chewing gums, creams, ointments, and, of course, in its raw state from the beekeepers.
 Propolis is also endorsed as a home remedy by an increasing number of well-known doctors, including Dr. Andrew Weil.